Lega Alpina Lumbarda

-Lega Alpina Lumbarda (Lombard Alpine League, LAL) was a left-wing regionalist political party in Italy, based in Lombardy.
-The party, an alternative to Lega Lombarda–Lega Nord, was led by Elidio De Paoli throughout its existence.
+Lega Alpina Lumbarda (English: Lombard Alpine League, LAL) was a left-wing regionalist political party in Italy.
+Based in Lombardy, the party was an alternative to Lega Nord and its regional section Lega Lombarda, and was led by Elidio De Paoli throughout its existence.

 History

-The party was founded in 1992 by De Paoli, a former blue-collar worker, local leader of the Marxist-Leninist League, and municipal councillor for the Greens in Brescia.
-De Paoli was elected senator both in the 1992 general election (when the party won 2.1% in Lombardy) and the 1994 general election (4.3%).
+The party was founded in 1992 by De Paoli, a former blue-collar worker, local leader of the Marxist–Leninist League, and municipal councillor for the Federation of the Greens in Brescia.
+De Paoli was elected a member of the Senate of the Republic in the 1992 Italian general election (when the party won 2.1% in Lombardy), and was re-elected in the 1994 Italian general election (4.3%).

-For the 1996 general election the party joined forces with Alleanza Lombarda Autonomia (a 1989 split from Lega Lombarda, led by Angela Bossi and Pierangelo Brivio, sister and brother-in-law of Umberto Bossi respectively), forming Lega per l'Autonomia – Alleanza Lombarda.
+For the 1996 Italian general election, the party joined forces with Alleanza Lombarda Autonomia (a 1989 split from Lega Lombarda, led by Angela Bossi and Pierangelo Brivio, sister and brother-in-law of Umberto Bossi respectively), forming Lega per l'Autonomia – Alleanza Lombarda.
 In 2009, Lega Alpina Lumbarda, led by De Paoli, filed lists in some Lombard provincial elections.
 The list gained everywhere less than 1%.